 A messy culture will have a messy implementation of new technology–or whatever change you need.
 Messy cultures means bad hiring among other things.
 If you want to first work on hiring, then see Executive Recruitment in China.
 Actually, good hiring of people who are teachable and open to your thinking must be the first step. then with that raw material you can move forward with more thinking.

 However, even with good recruiting and a strong culture, it is good to recall that coaching builds buy-in.
-In this case, people need a chance to express their concerns about the change ahead of time.
-Once they work through it, they can become supporters for change.
+In this case, people need a chance to express their concerns about the new way ahead of time.
+Once they work through it, they can become supporters for that new path.
 So put one-on-one coaching in the plan for your next change and that will prevent setbacks down the path.

 Have you ever shared some information about a change that caused the recipient to become enemies of the change?